-March 2021 marked one of the most dramatic shifts for the global workforce since the industrial revolution.
-According to the Office for National Statistics, the percentage of people working from home in the UK doubled in 2020, growing from 12.4% to 25.9% as lockdown gripped the country, forcing us to challenge the status of home / work life balance and learning to balance our hybrid working expectation versus reality.
+March 2020 marked one of the most dramatic shifts for the global workforce since the industrial revolution.
+According to the Office for National Statistics, the percentage of people working from home in the UK doubled in 2020, growing from 12.4% to 25.9% as lockdown gripped the country.
+Forcing us to challenge the status of home / work life balance and learning to balance our hybrid working expectation versus reality.

 We started to adjust to the ‘new norm’, advantages started to emerge.
 The struggle of the daily commute evaporated and being home for bath time became a regular occurrence.
 As the perks of working from home accelerated, a common train of thought centred around the concept of flexible working for the foreseeable future.